Embark Behavioral Health

 5. Changes in her sense of hope

-Like the Dementors in Harry Potter, depression sucks the hope right of a person.
-It can seem like nothing is going to change — like how she feels now is how she’s always going to feel.
+Part of depression is an intense lack of joy and hope.
+For a depressed teen, it can seem like nothing will change — like how she feels now is how she’s always going to feel.

-If she says things like “I’d be better off dead” or “I wish I didn’t exist,” these aren’t passing moods.
+If she says things like “I’d be better off dead” or “I wish I didn’t exist,” these aren’t passing moods and suicidal ideations.
 They’re cries for help.
 If she talks about suicide or even romanticizes it, seek help immediately.

 We invite you to contact us.
 We’ll help you assess whether she needs professional help and if she’d benefit from a residential, evidence-based therapy program like ours.